Frequently Asked Questions

 - Does the Foundation offer degrees or certification?

-- Does the Foundation offer CEUs (Continuing Education Units)?
+- Does the Foundation offer Continuing Education Credits/Units (CEU)?

 - Do I have to take the Two Week Shamanic Healing Intensive in order to take the Three Year Program of Advanced Initiations in Shamanism and Shamanic Healing?